Mirroraculous/Mirroraculous/README.md

 ### Installing dependancies

 The backend is written in Go which follows a specific pathing convention for its packages.
 After installing Go, run the following commands to install the required packages:
+- `go get -t -v ./...`

+**Alternatively, you can install them all individually with the following commands:**
 - `go get github.com/rs/xid`
 - `go get github.com/gin-gonic/gin`
 - `go get -u google.golang.org/api/calendar/v3`